Skip to content

 Single vs multiple enabled plugins for an SPI

-If for a given SPI multiple plugins enabled, but the SPI expects at most one enabled plugin, the Connect2id server aborts startup with an error.
+If for a given SPI multiple plugins are enabled, but the SPI expects at most one enabled plugin, the Connect2id server aborts startup with an error.

 Logging